 Accessibility, health and wellbeing

 We want to make our services as accessible as possible.
-We have a range of books and materials in different formats and, if you find it difficult to get to us, we may even be able to bring them to your door.
-We also have events, books and materials to support health and wellbeing.
+We have a range of books and materials in different formats and, we may even be able to bring them to your door if you have difficulties.

 Home library service

 Do you live in the city and find it difficult to get to the library?

 The home library service is free and we can help by:

 - Providing access to a wide range of stock including large print, talking books and books in other languages